February 22, 2020

 It's actually perfectly fine to run a wide tire on the skinny wheel unless you're going super extreme but we don't think that's what you meant.

-So, it's actually really common in the off-road world to have a lot of tire and a little bit of wheel because you don't want to be damaging your wheels and you need that nice big sidewall for getting through the mud or crawling over rocks or whatever you're doing with your truck offroad.
+So, it's actually really common in the off-road world to have a lot of tires and a little bit of wheel because you don't want to be damaging your wheels and you need that nice big sidewall for getting through the mud or crawling over rocks or whatever you're doing with your truck offroad.

 You can easily run a 12.5-inch wide tire on a 9 or an 8-inch wide wheel that's perfectly fine to do